SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Battle Clarity

-Gain proficiency in Intelligence and Wisdom saving throws.
+Gain proficiency with a saving throw of your choice.

 ### Level 18

-* <b>gambit die</b> Size (d12)
+* Gambit Die Size (d12)

-Your gambit die is upgraded to D12.
+Your Gambit Die is upgraded to D12.

 * Tactical Awareness